zackbatist/open-archaeo/README.md

 + Matt Peeples / BasicMapping / [Website](http://www.mattpeeples.net/modules/BasicMapping.html) - Working with map data in R
 + Matt Peeples / PointPattern / [Website](http://www.mattpeeples.net/modules/PointPattern.html) - Point Pattern Analysis
 + Steko / sindwem / [BitBucket](https://bitbucket.org/steko/mpi.r/src/default/) - This R package contains exactly one function, that calculates the "sum of individual weighted means" according to a methodology that is quite common among archaeologists and was first published in 1988 by Elisabeth Fentress and Philip Perkins
++ Bruno Desachy / Explographe / [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/outils-danalyse-graphique-des-donnees) - Application (in LibreOffice Calc) for serializing a graphic matrix from counting tables.
+The application makes it possible to obtain either a serograph or a graph of the PVI matrograph type (visualization of the differences in independence from the percentages of independence values) which does not favor the vision of the variables over that of the lines and more suitable for non-chronological treatments.

 ## Geospatial Analysis